pedrorijo91/pedrorijo91.github.io/_posts/2016-01-05-scala-json.markdown

 ## Scala and JSON

 In most cases you will want to access and save information contained on the JSON document.
-[Play](https://www.playframework.com/) provides a very complete library for dealing with JSON objects, [Play WS](https://www.playframework.com/documentation/2.4.x/ScalaWS).
+[Play](https://www.playframework.com/) provides a very complete library for dealing with JSON objects, [Play JSON](https://www.playframework.com/documentation/2.4.x/ScalaJson).

-> Note: If you are not including Play on your dependencies you can just include Play WS with
+> Note: If you are not including Play on your dependencies you can just include Play Json with

-> `libraryDependencies += "com.typesafe.play" % "play-ws_2.11" % "2.4.6"`
+> `libraryDependencies += "com.typesafe.play" % "play-json_2.11" % "2.4.6"`

 For this example we will use [GitHub API](https://developer.github.com/v3/).
 If you access [my user endpoint](https://api.github.com/users/pedrorijo91) you will get information about my user, in JSON.
 You should get something like: